Our Work | Species | Stoat

 The Trust successfully trialled hair-tubes to study Irish stoats and is further exploring detection methods for this species.

 Currently, we are trialing methods to study stoats and we are working in collaboration with the Dutch Small Mustelid Foundation to trial the ‘Mostela’ which was developed in the Netherlands to monitor weasels and stoats.
+Watch the video below of some of the mustelid footage we’ve recorded in the Mostelas.

 The Irish stoat (Mustela erminea hibernia) is considered to be a near-endemic subspecies, with >90% of the global population estimated to occur in Ireland; it is also found in the Isle of Man.
 It is believed to be common and widespread, but no reliable data exists.